fundacionjala/enforce-sonarqube-plugin/README.md

 ## Steps to Analyze a Apex Project

-    Note: It's recommended to compile apex plug-in from a stable release
+> Note: It's recommended to compile apex plug-in from a **stable release** or the **develop** branch

 1. Install SonarQube Server (see [Setup and Upgrade](http://docs.sonarqube.org/display/SONAR/Setup+and+Upgrade) for more details).

-2. Install [SonarQube Runner](http://docs.sonarqube.org/display/SONAR/Installing+and+Configuring+SonarQube+Runner) and be sure your can call sonar-runner from the directory where you have your source code.
+2. Install [SonarQube Scanner](http://docs.sonarqube.org/display/SONAR/Analyzing+with+SonarQube+Scanner) and be sure your can call sonar-runner from the directory where you have your source code.

 3. Install Apex Plug-in (see [Installing a Plugin](http://docs.sonarqube.org/display/SONAR/Installing+a+Plugin) for more details).